WhiteflagProtocol/whiteflag-api/docs/md/bitcoin.md

 For retrieving transactions containing Whiteflag messages from the blockchain, these parameters may be provided, otherwise default values are used:

-* `blockRetrievalInterval`: the time in milliseconds between data retrieval intervals; the default is `60000` ms
+* `blockRetrievalInterval`: the time in milliseconds before the Bitcoin listener tries to retireve the next block; the default is `60000` ms
 * `blockRetrievalStart`: the starting block from where to retrieve transactions; if `0` (default) the API resumes a number of blocks before the highest block as configured below
 * `blockRetrievalEnd`: the last block from where to retrieve transactions; if `0` (default) the API catches up with the highest block on the node
 * `blockRetrievalRestart`: how many blocks before the current highest block the API should look back when (re)starting the API; this prevents that blocks are missed when the API is stopped for a short period